patrick-emmanuel/node-react-graphql-starter/README.md

 # client
 * `npm run --prefix client test:docker` To test client
 * `npm run --prefix client storybook:docker` To run storybook.
 Visit localhost:9009 to see it.
-Learn more about storybook [`here`](https://www.storybookjs.org)